The Downsides of Getting a Merchant Cash Advance (MCA)

 - Short Term Small Business Loan – These loans offer an affordable alternative to merchant cash advance loans.
 They are usually much clearer on the repayment plan than an MCA and are paid with a fixed monthly amount.

-- Small Business Line of Credit – These are very similar to a standard credit card and involve having a set maximum amount, and you pay back over time what you can afford.
+- Small Business Line of Credit – These are very similar to a standard credit card.
+They involve having a set maximum amount, and you pay back over time what you can afford.

 - Bank Loans – This is a great option for small businesses looking to get a loan.
 The problem with these is that banks have very high requirements for giving out a loan and not every small business will qualify.

 In the end, merchant cash advances can help when your business has no other options.
-If you can keep up with the payments and pay it off in time, you can hopefully succeed with this option but it would be best if you turned to other types of funding.
+If you can keep up with the payments and pay it off in time, you can hopefully succeed with this option.
+Overall, it would be best if you turned to other types of funding.

 If you need help with financing for your business, contact us, and we can help you make the best decision.